vmmc2/Vulcan/README.md

 ## To do List
 - [x] finish the home page layout
-- [ ] finish the editor page layout
+- [x] finish the editor page layout
-- [ ] integrate the editor page with codemirror
+- [x] integrate the editor page with codemirror
+- [ ] try to fix the problem with the space key.
 - [ ] finish the simulator page layout
 - [ ] finish the reference page layout